joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 We went back to academia and the ThinkWeek paper in search of inspiration.
-These approaches, if combined in a tasteful way, seemed like they could give us the tools necessary to deliver not only safe task and data parallelism, but also finer-grained isolation, immutability, and tools to possibly address some of the intra-process "race conditions."
+These approaches, if combined in a tasteful way, seemed like they could give us the tools necessary to deliver not only safe task and data parallelism, but also finer-grained isolation, immutability, and tools to possibly address some of the intra-process race conditions.

 So, we forked the C# compiler, and went to town.